 Have you ever had to use a bondsman because you or someone you know got arrested?
 If so, leave a comment below and tell your story, and let us know how it worked out.

 The intake process takes you through these steps:

 - They’ll put you in a holding cell.
 If the jail is busy, you will have to wait, sometimes for many hours, before you get processed.

-- You must answer a bunch of questions, such as what is your legal name, street address, birth date and a contact person.
+- You must answer a bunch of questions, such as what your legal name is, street address, birth date and a contact person.

 - You will also be asked about your psychological and medical history.

 - You will be issued an inmate ID.

 - They will take your mugshot.

 - Any personal property you have will be taken away from you and stored until you are released.